 The jury is still out on that one.
 Bath salts can be made from hundreds, maybe thousands of chemicals.
 Standard drug testing and hospital toxicology screens just are not designed to find a whole lot of drugs that are rare or unusual.
 Drug users are constantly looking for ways to beat drug tests and the labs look for ways to catch the cheaters.
 The wheel keeps going around.
 I think that there are lots of kids and older drug users, playing with synthetic drugs these days, and those drugs do not show up on standard drug tests.

-If the person asking this is referring to those high-profile case that make the news.
-Those CSI types are pretty good at finding things so if they say something was not there, I am a lot more confident it wasn’t there than when someone is reading a standard 5 panel instant drug test.
+If the person asking this is referring to those high-profile cases that make the news.
+Those CSI types are pretty good at finding things so if they say something was not there, I am a lot more confident it wasn’t there than when someone is reading a standard 5-panel instant drug test.

 Want to sign up for my mailing list?